jaketmp/pyCompare/README.md

 The exact paired method will give more accurate results when the number of paired measurements is low (approx < 100), at the expense of much slower plotting time.

-The *detrend* option supports the following options:
+The *detrend* parameter supports the following options:
 - ``None`` do not attempt to detrend data - plots raw values
 - 'Linear' attempt to model and remove a multiplicative offset between each assay by linear regression